 What is a Direct Inject or DI Box:

 Since the AM403 is passive, there are no batteries or power connections needed, and no internal amplifiers to add noise.
-There will however be some harmonic distortion due to the transformers, this can be as high as 5%.
+There will however be some harmonic distortion due to the transformers, this may be as high as 5%.
 Sadly, transformer distortion figures are rarely available in passive DI Box specifications.
 But really, they should be.

 In my case, I wanted to DI the speaker output from a Boutique 20W (aka Lunch-Box) valve amp.
 So any transformer distortion is likely to go totally unnoticed ;-)

-For some uses though, you might be looking for better quality (and almost certainly more expensive) transformers.
-Where the manufacturer is prepared to boast about how little distortion there is.
+For some uses though, you might be looking for better quality (and almost certainly more expensive) transformers, where the manufacturer is prepared to boast about how little distortion there is.

 I say this because the whole AM 403 costs less than what you may pay for just a single balanced output transformer.
 In the photo to the right, the transformers are enclosed in the shiny stainless steel cans in the centre of the unit.